-MuttsPosted over 4 years ago by Holly
+MuttsPosted almost 5 years ago by Holly

 National Mutt Day is December 2!
 Its a great excuse to celebrate the marvelous genetic diversity of dogs.

 Generally speaking, a mutt is the offspring of two dogs which do not relate to the same breed, as defined by a registry or standard.
 Breed registries are a fairly new invention, with the American Kennel Club being formed in 1884 and the United Kennel Club in 1898.
 Europe has breed registries as well from the 1800s.

 These registries were created to formalize attempts to produce or maintain certain characteristics in a breed, such as color, coat, size, and temperament.
 Selective breeding enhances features like short noses in toy breeds, gameness or hunting ability in terriers, and herding instinct and agility in shepherds.
 One has a reasonable hope of acquiring a similarly gifted individual from a close breeding.